Ketlen Vieira

-Ketlen Vieira da Silva (born August 26, 1991) is a Brazilian mixed martial artist and currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
-As of February 27, 2023, she is ranked #3 in the UFC women's bantamweight rankings.
+Ketlen Vieira da Silva (born 26 August 1991) is a Brazilian professional mixed martial artist who currently competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC).
+As of 4 November 2025, she is #4 in the UFC women's bantamweight rankings.

 Background

 Vieira was born in Manaus, Amazonas, Brazil.
 She started training Brazilian Jiu-Jitsu and when she was twelve she started training in Judo.
 She holds black belts in both disciplines.
 She is also a decorated wrestler with multiple prestigious titles, including Brazilian national wrestling championship.
-She studied law at University Nilton Lins, but dropped out in order to pursuit a career in mixed martial arts.
+She studied law at University Nilton Lins, but dropped out in order to pursue a career in mixed martial arts.
 She eventually transitioned to MMA and trained under Marcinho Pontes, who was José Aldo's early coach at Nova Uniao Manaus gym.

 Mixed martial arts career

 Early career

-Vieira fought all of her fights in Brazil where she made her professional debut on October 2, 2014, at Circuito de Lutas: Fight Night 4 in São Paulo.
+Vieira fought all of her fights in Brazil where she made her professional debut on 2 October 2014, at Circuito de Lutas: Fight Night 4 in São Paulo.
 She faced Juliana Leite and knocked out Leite in round two.
 She continued to win the next 5 fights under Mr. Cage and Big Way Fight Night banners where she won the Mr. Cage bantamweight title.
 Vieira amassed a record of 6–0 in 17 months prior to being signed by the UFC.

 Ultimate Fighting Championship

-Vieira made her promotional debut on October 1, 2016, at UFC Fight Night: Lineker vs. Dodson in Portland, Oregon, United States.
+Vieira made her promotional debut on 1 October 2016, at UFC Fight Night 96 in Portland, Oregon, United States.
 She faced Kelly Faszholz and ultimately edged out her opponent to win by split decision.
 In the post fight interview, Vieira explained her difficulty with weight cutting for this fight.
 Two days prior to the scheduled fight, she needed to drink one liter of water to provide a urine sample to USADA, which interfered with the process of her weight cut prior to the USADA visit.

-She took on Ashlee Evans-Smith at UFC on Fox: Johnson vs. Reis on April 15, 2017.
+She took on Ashlee Evans-Smith at UFC on Fox 24 on 15 April 2017.
 After three rounds, the judges handed the victory to Vieira via unanimous decision with the score board of (29–28, 30–27, 29–28).

-Vieira was originally expected to face Sara McMann at UFC 214 on July 29, 2017.
-However, the fight was moved to UFC 215 on September 9, 2017.
+Vieira was originally expected to face Sara McMann at UFC 214 on 29 July 2017.
+However, the fight was moved to UFC 215 on 9 September 2017.
 Vieira won the bout via arm-triangle choke submission in the second round.

-A bout against Germaine de Randamie was announced for UFC Fight Night: Machida vs. Anders on February 3, 2018.
+A bout against Germaine de Randamie was announced for UFC Fight Night 125 on 3 February 2018.
 However, the bout was soon cancelled due to a hand injury sustained by de Randamie.

-Vieira faced Cat Zingano on March 3, 2018, at UFC 222.
+Vieira faced Cat Zingano on 3 March 2018, at UFC 222.
 She won the fight via split decision.

-Vieira was scheduled to face Tonya Evinger on September 22, 2018, at UFC Fight Night: Santos vs. Anders.
-However, on August 7, 2018, she pulled out due to a knee injury.
+Vieira was scheduled to face Tonya Evinger on 22 September 2018, at UFC Fight Night 137.
+However, on 7 August 2018, she pulled out due to a knee injury.

-Vieira fought Irene Aldana on December 14, 2019, at UFC 245.
+Vieira fought Irene Aldana on 14 December 2019, at UFC 245.
 She lost the fight by knockout in the first round.